-A railway vehicle brake operated by changes in pressure in a continuous pipe which is generally kept exhausted of air by a pump and controls similar brakes throughout the train.
+A railroad-vehicle brake operated by changes in pressure in a continuous pipe that is generally kept exhausted of air by a pump and controls similar brakes throughout the train.

 - It may be admitted that with the increase in speeds and loads, few railways now use the vacuum brake.

 - Johanns was thoroughly burnt but managed to stop the train by using a vacuum brake.

 - The manifold is sealed with a spin-welded end cap (which also serves as a mounting bracket for the vacuum brake booster).

 For editors and proofreaders